jankotek/mapdb-site/src/site/markdown/benchmarks.md

 MapDB speed is comparable to Java collections, despite using serialization and its own memory management.

-Test was performed on HP Proliant 585 G2 with 24 cores and 32GB memory.
+Test was performed on HP Proliant 585 G2 with 24 physical cores and 32GB memory.
 Y-Axis is thousands operations per second, higher is better.
 Data set size is 100 millions.
 Key size is 8 bytes, value size is 16 bytes (`Map<Long,UUID>`).